Single transferable vote: District magnitudes and proportionality

 Formally, STV satisfies a fairness criterion known as proportionality for solid coalitions.
+In part due to inefficiency during the application of the later preferences, voters' later preferences in some cases do not form up voting blocks cohesive enough for STV's transfers to alter the already-determined front-runners, who compose the winners.
+Such was commonly the case in Scotland's use of STV to elect local authorities from 2007 to 2022.
+The frontrunners determined in the first round of the STV vote count process were elected in the end in many cases, just as they would have been elected in the first round of counting if single non-transferable voting had been used.

 Historically, the district magnitude under STV elections has ranged from two (the absolute minimum) to 21 (currently being used in New South Wales, Australia) and 37 (currently being used in Western Australia).
-In higher-level government elections district magnitude is usually in the 3 to 5 or 7 range, with New South Wales and West Australia being obvious exceptions.
+In higher-level government elections, district magnitude is usually in the 3 to 5 or 7 range, with New South Wales and West Australia being obvious exceptions.
 In local government elections such as city councils, STV elections are often held citywide with district magnitudes in the 6 to 13 range, or wards may be used, usually electing 2 to 5 members in each ward.